Close Menu

 Before the tantrum:

-• Set clear expectations (“We’re buying three things today, then we leave”)
+• Set clear expectations before you go in (“We’re getting three things, then we leave”)

 During the tantrum:

-• Offer choices instead of just saying “no.”
+• Offer choices instead of a flat no

-• Move to a quiet space if they’re screaming.
+• Move to a quieter space if they’re screaming

-• Stay calm and boring (don’t yell or get emotional)
+• Stay calm and low-key, no yelling or big reactions

 After the tantrum:

-• Reconnect with a hug or kind words.
+• Reconnect with a hug or a kind word

 Share.
 Facebook Pinterest LinkedIn Copy Link